Setouchi Triennale 2025 Art Tour

 Azumi Setoda

-Your journey will include stops at enchanting islands such as Mukaishima, Tashima, and Momoshima — each offering its own distinct character, scenery, and cultural allure.
+Glide beneath the awe-inspiring Shimanami Kaido bridges linking the islands, and discover the region’s captivating straits and timeless charm.
+Your journey includes stops at enchanting islands such as Mukaishima, Tashima, and Momoshima — each offering distinct character, scenery, and cultural allure.

 Overnight at your hotel